TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptObjects/ExecutingDatabaseQueries/Index.rst

            }
      }

-- HMENU imports the page tree and offers comfortable ways to generate a page menu.
-Aside the menu which renders the page tree, there are some special menus which allow various ways of usage.
-This object imports the internal structure for the menu.
-How this menu will be rendered depends on menu objects like TMENU (text-menu) or GMENU (graphical menu).
+- :ref:`HMENU <t3tsref:cobj-hmenu>` imports the page tree and offers
+  comfortable ways to generate a menu of pages.
+Aside the menu which renders the page tree, there are some special menus, which allow various ways of usage.
+This object imports the internal structure for these menus.
+How a menu will be rendered depends on menu objects like TMENU (text menu) or GMENU (graphical menu).
 For every menu level, the object can be changed.
-Within a menu level, there various menu items.
+Within a menu level, there are various menu items.
 For every item, we can define the differing states (NO = normal, ACT = active, etc.).